 Canada has been a contributor to the Extraordinary Chambers in the Courts of Cambodia (ECCC), also known as the Khmer Rouge Tribunals.
 Canada provided initial funding of $2 million in 2005 and an additional funding contribution of approximately $900,000 in 2009 to the international side of the court.

 In addition to our strong bilateral ties, Canada and Cambodia are also partners in multilateral organizations.
-Canada is a Dialogue Partner of the Association of Southeast Asian Nations (ASEAN), of which Cambodia is the Chair for 2012.
+Canada is a Dialogue Partner of the Association of Southeast Asian Nations (ASEAN).
 Canada and Cambodia cooperate in a number of other multilateral organizations, such as the ASEAN Regional Forum, and the World Trade Organization (WTO).
 We also share a common cultural connection as members of La Francophonie, working together to promote linguistic diversity.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .